Morpheuseam/lamp/README.md

 ```
 http://localhost:8001/routes/rest.php/notification?{id-customer}
 ```
-This URL is recorded as a payment purchase for the payment ID.
+The URL below searches for a particular customer purchase.
 The call must be made to the URL below using the POST method.
 ```
 http://localhost:8001/routes/rest.php/payment-orders{id-payment}
 ```